mageirakos/website-monitor/README.md

 The monitoring application does all of the above, while also allowing the user to specify any type of threshold alert from metrics available that he wishes.
 The user can specify the websites being tracked along with their corresponding interval under `websites.txt` and he can also specify any threshold alert he wants under `alerts.txt`.
 Formats for both are explained on paragraphs below.

 For each website a Website object is created in which attributes such as url, interval, and data is kept.
-It also provides the method `.start_pingin()` that sets up the scheduling for the pings of the current website based on its interval.
+It also provides the method `.start_pinging()` that sets up the scheduling for the pings of the current website based on its interval.

 The Metrics abstract class exists, which every metric we wish to keep track of must expand and implement the `.aggregate()` method.
 This method  implements the logic of how the metric is computed, by basically aggregating over website data for a specified interval.
 Each metric also keeps track of the website objects in order to have access to the correct data.
-For metric specific assumptions readh the metrics paragraph.
+For metric specific assumptions read the metrics paragraph.

 Each alert the user specifies under `alerts.txt` is mapped to an Alert object that is tracked by the Alerter.
 Since in our application a time step is when we ping a website, each time a ping happens we also ask the alerter to check all the alerts for this specific website and update the user.
 The main use of the Alert object is to keep track of the `metric, website, threshold, severity` combination specified by the user, and check if the metric computed over a specified interval for the website has crossed a threshold (over or under).
 If so, then an alert is sent based on the severity level. (https://www.datadoghq.com/blog/monitoring-101-alerting/) .
 The current Alert object is only keeping track for alerts regarding threshold, we can extend the classes to include different types of Alerts (https://www.datadoghq.com/blog/alerting-101-metric-checks/).
-Colouring of alerts based on severity is specified uner `logging_formatter.py`.
+Colouring of alerts based on severity is specified under `logging_formatter.py`.

-There are more details around design decition and attributes of Alerts class, so `please read the alerts paragraph`.
+There are more details around design decision and attributes of Alerts class, so `please read the alerts paragraph`.

 Finally, we have a helper function under `monitor.py` that prints the statistics requested and reschedules the next print.

 `Testing` is done by spinning up a local server `$python3 run_local_server.py`, closing it after a specified interval and then restaring it again.
-This way we can check that availablity drops (over the interval the server is closed) and then comes back up while all the alerts are shown correctly.
+This way we can check that availability drops (over the interval the server is closed) and then comes back up while all the alerts are shown correctly.

-Event scheduler from Python's Standard Library (`sched`) is used to schedule the pings and the reporing of the metrics correctly.
+Event scheduler from Python's Standard Library (`sched`) is used to schedule the pings and the reporting of the metrics correctly.
-Tabluate library (`tabulate`) was used to pretty print the statistics report.
+Tabulate library (`tabulate`) was used to pretty print the statistics report.
 `Pandas` library was used due to the easy of data organization and methods to compute statistics over intervals (timestamp of pings was used as index).
 `Logging` library was used to simulate alerting severity logic.
+`requests` library is used to ping websites and get status code and elapsed response time.
-`Black` was used for code formating (not included in requirements.txt)
+`Black` was used for code formatting (not included in requirements.txt)

 ![example](./example.PNG)

 # Setup

-Install required packages (pandas, numpy, requrests, tabulate)
+Install required packages (pandas, numpy, requests, tabulate)
 ``` bash
 $ pip install -r requirements.txt
 ```